Nauru / Republic of Nauru / Repubrikin Naoero – Let’s explore here

 What currency do they use in Nauru?

 In Nauru they use the Australian dollar.
-The use of credit / debit cards is now widespread, although you should take cash in more remote areas.
-Traveller’s cheques are accepted in tourist areas.
+The use of credit / debit cards is not widespread, and you should take cash in more remote areas.
+Travellers cheques are accepted in tourist areas.
 There are ATMs in major tourist areas.

 You should make yourself aware of the amount that your bank charges you for using credit and debit cards abroad.
 Often credit cards are cheaper for purchasing items directly, and for withdrawing cash from ATMs.